NVlabs/sds-complete/README.md

 This repository contains supplementary data for the <a href="http://redwood-data.org/3dscan/">Redwood Dataset </a>.
 The supplementary data was used for evaluating SDS-Complete on 10 redwood scans.
 The data contains:
 * Object masks for the GT
-* Object masks for the input point cloud data
+* Object masks for the input point cloud
 * Transformations for aligning each GT data into the input point cloud's coordinates system.
 * World plane normals for each input point cloud data